rombrew/phobia/README.md

 A significant part of the functions are already implemented in software.
 New revision of hardware is in development.

-There are a few videos showing the operation of the prototypes.
+There are a few videos show the operation of the prototypes.

 [![PMC](https://i.ytimg.com/vi/7XdBx24nlt0/default.jpg)](https://www.youtube.com/watch?v=7XdBx24nlt0)
 [![PMC](https://i.ytimg.com/vi/r_TeMXxeZ9c/default.jpg)](https://www.youtube.com/watch?v=r_TeMXxeZ9c)